Moving to Birmingham: A Stashbee Moving Guide

 Birmingham has a great cultural scene and lifestyle.
 Mainly it is quite family-orientated - lots of young families live in the area and there are plenty of fun attractions and events held locally that are perfect for kids.
 Not to mention the football team - Birmingham City - though they are not the only West Midlands team, with Aston Villa and West Brom also being in the area - and many other teams!

-There are also a number of parks and green spaces to enjoy, so you can spend time exercising and enjoying nature, despite living in the city!
-This is great for people of all ages and particularly good for those of us with pets that like to run around outside.
+There are also several parks and green spaces to enjoy, so you can spend time exercising and enjoying nature, despite living in the city!
+This is great for people of all ages and particularly good for those of us with pets who like to run around outside.

 Bullring Shopping Centre Birmingham